marodrigues20/udemy_java/JavaSpring&ApacheKafkaBootcamp-BasicToComplete/Sections/Section-11/readme.md

 - Open the browser and use the url: localhost:9001/h2-console/
   - Check tables: ORDERS and ORDER_ITEMS

+Note: Use url in application.yml and username: sa and password doesn't required.

 ## 57. Pattern App - Kafka Consumer